rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.23.0.rst

 What's new
 ~~~~~~~~~~~~

-This release includes the following changes and enhancements.

--  Stopped naming incremental backups with `incremental`.

--  1 to 1 relationship of schedule to instance.
+-  Incremental backups are no longer labeled as *incremental*.

+-  A 1-to-1 relationship between a schedule and an instance has been established.

--  Specifying a :code:`full day!=today` means no incremental backup until after
+-  When you specify that a :code:`full day!=today`, no incremental backup is performed
-   full date.
+   until after the full date.

 Resolved issues
 ~~~~~~~~~~~~~~~